mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 #### Multiple Hosts

-When adding multiple hosts you need to comment out the following two lines in your Apache template file, in order to access your localhost and other hosts, from other Macs and mobile devices.
+When adding multiple hosts you need to comment out the following two lines in your Apache template file, in order to access your localhost, from other Macs and mobile devices.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/template.png)